oasisprotocol/docs/docs/general/run-a-node/set-up-your-node/run-validator.md

 ### Stake requirements

 To become a validator on the Oasis Network, you need to have enough tokens staked in your escrow account.
-For more details, see the [Stake requirements](../../contribute-to-the-network/run-validator.md#stake-requirements) section of [Run a Validator Node](../../contribute-to-the-network/run-validator.md) doc.
+For more details, see the [Stake requirements](../prerequisites/stake-requirements).

 ### Systems